-- The Price to supply the specified goods or services - Schedule of Rates for additional goods or services, variations and disbursements - Discounts, settlement terms invited if the consideration under a contract is expected to be or is worth more than \$50,000.
+- The Price to supply the specified goods or services - Schedule of Rates for additional goods or services, variations and disbursements - Discounts, settlement terms

+The statewide public tender was advertised, opened and evaluated in accordance with the Local Government (F & G) Regulations 1996, where tenders are required to be publicly invited if the consideration under a contract is expected to be or is worth more than \$50,000.
 The expected consideration for this contract is expected to exceed the Chief Executive Officer's Delegated Authority in relation to the acceptance of tenders to \$100,000.

-The statewide public tender was advertised, opened and evaluated in accordance with the Local Government (F & G) Regulations 1996, where tenders are required to be publicly

-The City's Policy on purchasing goods and services encourages local business in the purchasing and tendering process.
+The City's Policy 2.5.7 Purchasing Goods and Services encourages local business in the purchasing and tendering process and has been applied and incorporated into the selection criteria.
 WA Kerbing Pty Ltd are located in Wangara, which is within the Region.
 The other tenderers, including the recommended tenderer, are not located in either the City or the Region.